-Note: Features available in the router may vary by model and software version.
-Router availability may also vary by region or ISP.
-All images, steps, and descriptions in this guide are only examples and may not reflect your actual Router experience.
+When using this guide, please note that features available of the router may vary by model and software version.
+Router's availability may also vary by region or ISP.
+All images, steps, and descriptions in this guide are only examples and may not reflect your actual experience.